-Welcome to the fishing location guide for Patterson River AKA the Patto River.
-Which is a very popular fishing destination located 1-hour drive from Melbourne in the southern suburbs near Carrum.
+Welcome to the Patterson River Fishing Guide.
+The Patterson River AKA the Patto River is a popular fishing destination located 1-hour drive from Melbourne in the southern suburbs near Carrum.
 This partly man-made river was constructed in the 1870s and is quite small spaning roughly 5 kilometres in length.
 The Patterson River is a very popular boat launching area and the gateway into Port Phillip Bay for those fishing around Frankston and Carrum.
 There are many launching areas and jetties which provide good access and structure when fishing.
 Its true delight is its great bream fishing for land-based.
 Bream love this estuary and there is plenty of structure.
 We see many bream fishing videos and reports generated from this location but there are also the allusive mulloway, flathead and mullet in good numbers.

 Things to do at Patterson River

 The Patterson River is located near Frankston and a little further on is the Mornington Peninsula.
 The entrance of Patterson River is one of the busiest boat ramps in Victoria.
 Boats are frequently coming in and out many heading into Port Phillip Bay to target species such as snapper, squid, flathead and more.
 However many will choose to take a boat or kayak up the river entrance to target species such as bream, mulloway, salmon and mullet.

 This is a nice spot to take the kids with plenty of fishing spots with surrounding parks and BBQ facilities.
 There are also great amenities such as fish cleaning stations, toilets, jetties and multiple launching areas.
 There are also walking and cycling trails, cafes, bird watching and boating charters.
 Nearby are family-friendly beaches, the famous sand sculptures, arts centre, botanic gardens and parks.